- What’s Driving This Trend of Python?

 Everyone in today’s tech world is aware of how Python is ruling in every field.
 The language is fairly intuitive, making it a top pick of programmers in the past year.
-It is also a language that is easy to understand for anyone and has the power to bring in rapid development.
+It is also a language that is easy to understand by anyone and has the power to bring rapid development.
 Added to these, it is so versatile that it can be used for both software development and data science.
 These features of Python make it catch the eyes of tech giants such as Google, Spotify, NASA, Instagram, etc.

 According to statistics, Python is now the most popular programming language.
-The Popularity of Programming Language(PYPL) has put back Python on top of the list, making it the most liked programming language followed by others like Java, C++, C#, etc. As it is an open-source programming language, anyone who wishes to use and re-write can do it at their ease.
+The Popularity of Programming Language(PYPL) has put back Python on top of the list, making it the most liked programming language followed by others like Java, C++, C#, etc. As it is an open-source programming language, anyone who wishes to use and re-write can do it with their ease.
 Python has a very strong hold in the job market.
-It is now an essential skill needed by a candidate for the majority of the recruiters.
+It is now an essential skill needed by a candidate for the majority of recruiters.
 Currently, there are more than 10,000 jobs available with Python as a skill with distinct job roles.
 In the future, as more companies start using Python, the demand will also increase.

 What’s Driving This Trend of Python?

-As mentioned earlier, Python comes in with a versatile nature.
+As mentioned earlier, Python comes with a versatile nature.
 The main reason for rapid growth and improvement in the field are:

 - Artificial Intelligence and Machine Learning: It is a type of technology where the machine interprets the data extensively without actually programming it.